awsdocs/aws-freertos-docs/doc_source/userguide/core-http.md

 The library is written in C and designed to be compliant with [ISO C90](https://en.wikipedia.org/wiki/ANSI_C#C90) and [MISRA C:2012](https://www.misra.org.uk/MISRAHome/MISRAC2012/tabid/196/Default.aspx)\.
 The library's only dependencies are the standard C library and [LTS version \(v12\.19\.1\) of the http\-parser](https://github.com/nodejs/node/tree/v12.19.1/deps/http_parser) from Node\.js\.
 The library has [proofs](https://www.cprover.org/cbmc/) showing safe memory use and no heap allocation, making it suitable for IoT microcontrollers, but also fully portable to other platforms\.

-When using HTTP connections in IoT applications, we recommend that you use a secure transport interface, such as one that uses the TLS protocol as demonstrated in the [HTTP TLS](https://freertos.org/mutual-authentication-http-example.html) demo\.
+When using HTTP connections in IoT applications, we recommend that you use a secure transport interface, such as one that uses the TLS protocol as demonstrated in the  [coreHTTP Demo \(Mutual Authentication\)](https://www.freertos.org/http/http-demo-with-tls-mutual-authentication.html)\.

 This library can be freely used and is distributed under the [MIT open source license](https://freertos.org/a00114.html)\.